nikolasklein/gloam/README.md

 Since the code (which is basically located in one .js file) is a little bit messy—sorry for that—I'm trying to describe the technological keypoints which make the whole thing come to life.

-## Analyzing the twilight and creating spectra with RainbowVis-JS
+## Analyzing the twilight and creating spectra with the help of RainbowVis-JS

 ### Abstracting the twilight subcategories
 Very important for visualizing a sunrise and sunset are the different twilight phases.